Providing the resources, relationships, and opportunities children living below the poverty line need to reach their potential.

-CYD is a long-term, youth development program dedicated to nurturing the talents and dreams of students living in underserved areas of Atlanta.
-We provide the resources, opportunities and relationships children living below the poverty line require to reach their potential and break the cycle of generational poverty.Read More
+Create Your Dreams (CYD) is a long-term, youth development program dedicated to nurturing the talents and dreams of students living in underserved areas on the Westside of Atlanta.
+We provide the resources, opportunities, and relationships to children living below the poverty line to equip them to reach their potential and break the cycle of generational poverty.Read More

 CYD '12, Georgia State University '16, CYD Board Member '18 Interview by Ericyonna, CYD 9th grader 1.
 How do you define success?
 Success for me is the ability to be completely free in all aspects of life whether it be financially, physically spiritually, and emotionally.